:::

 5.4.
 Purchasing services and supplies

 5.4.2.
-The laboratory must ensure that purchased supplies and reagents and consumable materials that affect the quality of tests are not used until they have been inspected or otherwise verified as complying with standard specifications or requirements defined in the methods for the tests concerned.
+The accredited member must ensure that purchased supplies and reagents and consumable materials that affect the quality of tests are not used until they have been inspected or otherwise verified as complying with standard specifications or requirements defined in the methods for the tests concerned.
 These services and supplies used must comply with the specified requirements.
 Records of actions taken to check compliance must be maintained.

-6. Lot identification, sampling and handling of samples
+6. Lot identification, sampling, and handling of samples

 6.1.
 Lot identification and sampling